knaxus/highest-prime-number/README.md

 For those who are not using Node.js, cluster mode means running your app in concurrent mode using the available threads in the CPU.

-Now we have a bit of relaxation but what else we can do to make it even more performant because out single requests with large numbers are still lagging?
+Now we have a bit of relaxation but what else we can do to make it even more performant because our single requests with large numbers are still lagging?

 ### Algorithms at your rescue!

-I know this is a haunting word but it is really an essential tool you cannot ignore and in the end, after implementing a new algorithm you'll get to realize the worth of Algorithms.
+I know this is a haunting word but it is an essential tool you cannot ignore and in the end, after implementing a new algorithm you'll get to realize the worth of Algorithms.

 So for prime numbers, we have a __[Sieve of Eratosthenes ](https://www.geeksforgeeks.org/sieve-of-eratosthenes/)__We have to tweak it a bit so as to fit this in our use-case.
 You can find the complete code in the repo inside the class `Prime`.